What are the best books to read in your 20s?

-Now I’m not going to “officially” put my two books on the list, but I am going to thank every one of you because 101 Secrets For Your Twenties currently has 166 Five-Star reviews on Amazon and is on its
+I’m not going to “officially” put my two books on the list, but I am going to thank every one of you as 101 Secrets For Your Twenties now has 184 Five-Star reviews on Amazon, is on its

 And Candace Cameron Bure, AKA – co-host on The View and DJ Tanner on Full House, shared 101 Secrets on her Instagram and Facebook page to her millions of followers.
 As my friend Todd Foley so aptly put it —“HAAAAVE MERCY!”

 It’s been a wild few years!
 I’m incredibly blessed and thankful.
-And what better way to celebrate the release of these two books and the All Groan Up community that helped make them happen, than to talk about the 27 books that influenced me on this quest for finding the twentysomething secrets.
+And what better way to celebrate the release of my two books for those in their 20s , than to talk about the 27 books that influenced me on this quest for finding the 20something secrets.

 Writing about his survival of concentration camps, Vicktor Frankl’s powerful book shows twentysomethings the power of hope and belief to get us through any situation.
 (Link to Man’s Search for Meaning)

-2. Let Your Life Speak: Listening for the Voice of Vocation – Parker Palmer
+2. Let Your Life Speak – Parker Palmer

 If your grandpa, who just happened to be an incredibly wise, well-spoken educator who is 100% authentic and honest, just took a day and talked you through how to truly find what you love by looking at your life, this would be that book.
 (Link to Let Your Life Speak)